 Email automation is a cornerstone of any great marketing program, especially when done right.
-The right tools and resources help you cut down on hours of time spent doing manual tasks, freeing your schedule to focus on higher-priority projects.
+The right tools and resources help you cut down on hours spent doing manual tasks, freeing your schedule to focus on higher-priority projects.
 And, as we approach 2021, there certainly is no shortage of email automation resources.
 But how do you know which ones to use?
 Which are better?
 We seek to answer your questions with this comprehensive list of twenty resources that will help you become an email marketing all-star.

 20 Resources That'll Make You Better at Email Automation

 FeedOtter provides a great, easy way to connect your content with your prospects and customers via RSS blog digests and curated newsletters.
-With over twenty templates and a myriad of integrations available, FeedOtter literally saves you hours of work by streamlining the RSS to email process into a few simple clicks.
+With over twenty templates and many integrations available, FeedOtter literally saves you hours of work by streamlining the RSS to email process into a few simple clicks.
 And unlike other ESPs, FeedOtter offers a feature-rich email functionality that allows for customization that delivers RSS content in a personalized, localized way, complete with reporting and tracking.

 Many companies skip over emailing their blog posts as part of their email automation repertoire.
 We recommend emailing blog posts as a surefire way to increase website traffic, blog readership, and to engage with your audience.